Stahlberg Models: Stahlberg today

 Models can frequently be found on eBay and are popular sellers, commanding anywhere from US$30 to US$100.
 Around 1977, in honor of Volvo's 50th Anniversary, Stahlberg produced a 1927 Volvo OV4 Jakob plastic model for dealers, produced in 1:20 scale.

 Around this time Stahlberg was apparently taken over by Emek Muovi, another Finnish plastic model maker, known for its trucks in 1:20 scale.
 Emek had either previously also made Volvo models similar to Stahlberg or, more likely, took over Stahlberg's dies and continued production.
 Post 1990, however, Emek was more known for its plastic trucks in 1:25 scale.

-Some Stahlbergs, like the Mercedes wagon, were produced in the 1990s in Estonia, either by company contract or from original dies used by a separate company.
+Some Stahlbergs, like the Mercedes W123 wagon and Saab-Lancia 600, were produced in the 1990s in Estonia by Norma, either by company contract or from original dies used by a separate company.
 These models were made of the similar soft plastic, and had similar undetailed chassis simply molded "Made in Estonia".